• Skip to primary navigation

 Five ingredients for edible sugar cookie dough.

-Making Edible Sugar Cookie Dough
+How to Make Edible Sugar Cookie Dough [No Eggs]

 Just like sugar cookies are one of the easiest cookies to make, so to is the edible dough version!
 Simply cream the butter and sugar, add the vanilla and beat until nice and light.
 This is best done with a handheld electric mixer, but can also be done with a spatula or whisk by hand.